nilFinx/OCConfigReader/README.md

 To be honest, hunting for these kind of tools and modifying the plist to avoid detection is way worse than what we do - We're just trying to help somebody who wants to learn, and tool creators are trying to force us to help somebody who just wants macOS without knowing how to maintain the install.

 ## Is LuaJIT supported?
-Unfortunately, no. This project requires a feature that only newer Lua supports.
+Unfortunately, no. This project requires a feature that only newer Lua supports. (please don't make an issue aobut this - I already know why, and I'm considering about supporting it in future.)

 ## An error occured while parsing
 Verify that none of the stuffs are dragged around(OCValidate can help with this), and make an issue.